octobercms/test-plugin/readme.md

 - When a relation controller popup has an invalid error, the popup does not reappear.

 - Proxy fields throw a nasty error when the relation is non existant

+- Deleting multiple Comments from a Post (deferred) only deletes one comment.